 - Preheat oven to 400F and line a baking sheet or grease it well.
 Slice your pears in halves or quarters.
 Remove the stems.

-- In a small bowl, whisk together 2 tbsp honey, 1 tbsp balsamic vinegar, 1/8 tsp cinnamon, and pinch of ground nutmeg.
+- In a small bowl, whisk together 2 tablespoon honey, 1 tablespoon balsamic vinegar, ⅛ teaspoon cinnamon, and pinch of ground nutmeg.
 Brush this over the pears, evenly.

 - Place pears in oven for about 20 to 25 minutes, until soft and pears are browned on bottom.
 If you are using larger pears, they will take longer to roast.
 Steckler Pears take closer to 22 minutes.